LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_FixedPoint.rst

-.. c:function:: int SUNNonlinSolGetSysFn_FixedPoint(SUNNonlinearSolver NLS, SUNNonlinSolSysFn *SysFn)
+.. c:function:: SUNErrCode SUNNonlinSolGetSysFn_FixedPoint(SUNNonlinearSolver NLS, SUNNonlinSolSysFn *SysFn)

    This returns the fixed-point function that defines the nonlinear system.